rhayes777/PyAutoFit/docs/overview/non_linear_search.rst

        path_prefix="folder_0/folder_1/",
        name="example_mcmc"
    )

+For model-fits to multiple datasets, checkout the `database feature <https://pyautofit.readthedocs.io/en/latest/features/database.html>`_ which gives more options for customizing how the unique identifier is generated.

 Most searches support parallel analysis using the Python ``multiprocessing`` module.
 This distributes the non-linear search analysis over multiple CPU's, speeding up the run-time roughly by the number of CPUs used.
 To